1. Types and basic characteristics of joint venture (JV) in China

 Whether your Chinese partner is a natural person, a well-established private company or a State Owned Corporation, the good balance of relation may be difficult to keep over time.

-There are sectors of activity in which only a Chinese company licensed in a particular field of activity would be an qualified and authorized JV partner for your project.
-For example, the financial services, banking, sensitive industries, automotive production must have qualified & licensed Chinese partners.
-For other sectors, it may the (almost) monopolistic position of a Chinese company, its presence or its network vis-à-vis some targeted market that makes the association project relevant.
-This may concern the sectors of media advertising, agricultural projects, wine production, or manufacturing of highly regulated products.
-Still, although considered sensitive from a regulatory point of view, the activities involving food production or distribution, sale of alcohol or pharmaceuticals, drugs and medical devices do not require a mandatory local partner.
+For other sectors, it may the almost monopolistic position of a Chinese company, its presence or its network vis-à-vis some targeted market that makes an association project relevant.
+This may concern the sectors of media advertising, agricultural projects, wine making, or manufacturing of highly regulated products.
+Still, although considered sensitive from a regulatory point of view, the activities involving manufacturing food products, pharmaceuticals or medical devices do not require a mandatory local partner.

 For smaller projects where it is rather the relationship between two individuals that prevails, it may be necessary to ensure the targeted business sector does not require further qualifications, guarantees, permit or a special corporate status from the Chinese side.

-6. Sharing our experience of establishing China joint-ventures
+7. Sharing our experience of establishing China joint-ventures

 - The reasons for considering a joint venture in China and success stories.